michaeljfazio/bambi-mvvm/README.md

 ## Trying out the demo

+  1. Install the parent pom.

+    `mvn install -f parent/pom.xml`

-  1. Compile and install the entire project:
+  2. Compile and install the entire project:

     `mvn install`

-  2. Start the built-in Jetty web server:
+  3. Start the built-in Jetty web server:

     `cd demo`

     `mvn jetty:run`

-  3. Open your favorite web browser and point it to:
+  4. Open your favorite web browser and point it to:

     http://localhost:8080/demo/